What is pneumonia?

 Pneumonia can also spread when someone with droplet particles on their hand touches an object.
 If someone else touches the object and then touches their face, the infection can spread.

 Walking pneumonia is a non-medical term for mild pneumonia that isn't severe enough to need bed rest or hospitalisation.
 The symptoms are usually mild, and the person can continue normal activities.
 If your GP thinks you have walking pneumonia, they may treat it with a course of antibiotics.

 Anyone can get pneumonia, but certain groups are most at risk:

-- Those with a weakened immune system, due to having chemotherapy or HIV or AIDS
+Those with a weakened immune system caused by, for example, chemotherapy or HIV/AIDS

-Mild bacterial pneumonia cases can generally be managed at home with a five-day antibiotic treatment from a GP.
-If the antibiotics don't work after three days, you may need a longer course of treatment.
+Mild bacterial pneumonia cases can generally be managed at home with a 5-day antibiotic treatment from a GP.
+If the antibiotics don't work after 3 days, you may need a longer course of treatment.

 In the case of viral pneumonia, antibiotics won't help.
 Instead, you'll need to have plenty of rest, drink lots of fluids, and manage your fever with aspirin or ibuprofen.

 In severe pneumonia cases, a hospital stay may be needed because it can lead to serious, sometimes life-threatening, complications.